-These soils are dominantly very deep, well-drained, and have a fine texture.
-The soils have a moderately slow rate of water transmission.
+The soils of this stie are very deep and well-drained with medium runoff.
+These soils have a moderately low rate of water transmission.

 As this ecological site is predominately shallow sloped, erosion may not be a major concern; however road building, timber harvest, and site preparation for planting may increase surface erosion and potential for mass wasting.